 The mode of extracting CBD oil can impact its quality.
 Companies with cutting-edge extraction facilities typically create the best CBD oil.

 CBD oil is extracted from the hemp plant through several methods, including solvent extraction, steam distillation, and supercritical carbon dioxide extraction.

-It is classed as the gold standard of extraction methods and preferred by professionals due to having customizability, enhanced purity, and increased yield.
+It is classed as the gold standard of extraction methods and is preferred by professionals due to its customizability, enhanced purity, and increased yield.